haoadoreorange/when-json-met-bigint/README.raw.md

 Output

 ```
-Storing the BigInt as a string, instead of a BigInt
+Storing the bigint as a string, instead of a bigint
 Input: { "key": 1234567890123456789 }
 Default type: object, With option type: string